xytis/heap-allocator/README.md

-heap-allocator
+Heap Allocator
 ==============

-Implementation of heap allocator for std containers
+Implementation of simple heap allocator for std containers.

+Based on tutorials.